 Cropping is the removal of part of the external ear, or pinna, and the veterinary procedure is known as cosmetic otoplasty.
 Ear cropping is believed to have started in ancient Rome.
-Floppy-eared dogs used for hunting, fighting, or defending flocks from predators were are greater risk of injury from an opposing animal tearing the ear, so ears were cropped to reduce the number of places another dog or animal could grab.
+Floppy-eared dogs used for hunting, fighting, or defending flocks from predators were at greater risk of injury from an opposing animal tearing the ear, so ears were cropped to reduce the number of places another dog or animal could grab.
 Ear cropping in Great Danes began to prevent the ripping and tearing of the ear when confronting wild boar during a hunt.

 Reference – www.ncbi.nlm.nih.gov